area9innovation/fast/plow/readme.md

 # TODOs

-- Build a map from tyvar to where it comes from so we can do better debugging of the type errors.
-Same applies to recursively constructed tyvars.
-So probably send in location to each tyvar construction?
-  TODO: Do not record type var positions that exist in the AST.
-Instead, send in the chunk of names we are working on, and search in the AST to find the position
 - Debug type errors
 - Speed up the compiler - try vector in union_find_map, which might be faster at least in Java.
 Try to reduce the active set of tyvars when